Auckland, New Zealand

 What are the visa & residency requirements in Auckland?

 "In order to visit, work, or live in Auckland, you must first obtain a visa.
 Depending on the purpose of your visit, you may need to apply for a visitor visa, a work visa, or a residence visa.
 To apply for a visa, you must fill out an online application form and provide supporting documents such as a valid passport, proof of financial support, and a letter of invitation from a New Zealand resident.
 To apply for residency in Auckland, New Zealand, you must first obtain a residence visa.
 Depending on the purpose of your residency, you may need to apply for a residence visa under the Skilled Migrant Category, the Family Category, or the Investor Category.
-To apply for a residence visa, you must fill out an online application form and provide supporting documents such as a valid passport, proof of financial support, and evidence of your qualifications or skills," wrote one expat living in Auckland.
+To apply for a residence visa, you must fill out an online application form and provide supporting documents such as a valid passport, proof of financial support, and evidence of your qualifications or skills," said one expat.

 Why do people move to Auckland?